kazukd/NppTidy2-x64/README.md

 After copying, run Notepad++.
 It can be seen 'Tidy2-x64' in Plugins menu of Notepad++.

-If Notepad++ is running duaring it is copying, it requires restarting Notepad++.
+If Notepad++ is running while it is copying, it requires restarting Notepad++.

 ## How to use
 1. Open HTML document
 2. Select 'Plugins'-'Tidy2-x64'-'Tidy (config ?)' (? is 1 or 2 or 3)
-3. Then hole document is tidied.
+3. Then the whole document is tidied.

 Default config is for the XML document.
 If you do not like the result, you can customize tidy way.
 Please read [How to customize](https://github.com/kazukd/NppTidy2-x64/blob/main/README.md#how-to-customize) or